connork97/codify/README.old.md

 # Phase-2-React-Group-Project

+Component Tree:

+App
+    Navbar
+    Home
+        LikedSongs (Preview)
+        TopSongs (Preview)
+        NewSongs (Preview)
+    Playlists
+        LikedSongs (Full)
+            LikedSongCard
+        TopSongs (Full)
+            SongCard
+        NewSongs (Full)
+            SongCard
+    ArtistAlbumSearch
+        If we keep it as is (relatively) we'll probably need to render a couple of children in here.

 Client Side Routing:
 - When button is clicked, display all likes, all top songs, and all new songs with detail and ability to play songs
 - When search bar is used, render new page with Albums